 Damn serious.
-And, if anyone else has ever offered a MONEY BACK GUARANTEE to not a syndicated radio feature, it's a well-kept secret.
+And, if anyone else has ever offered a MONEY BACK GUARANTEE >> on a syndicated radio feature, it's a well-kept secret.

 There's nothing "secret" about our offer, however.
 No "ifs," "ands" or "buts."

-Buy as few as 10 weeks, as many as 52 weeks of "LINK'S LITTLE ONES" STARRING starring Art Linkletter.

-When our programs arrive, listen to every single one of them.
-If you don't agree this is the most charming, humorous and commercial five-minute daily radio show you've ever bought, don't buy it!
+NK'S LITTLE ONES" Buy as few as 10 weeks, as many as 52 weeks of "LINK'S LITTLE ONES" starring Art Linkletter.
+JNKLETTER When our programs arrive, IS FUN listen to every single one of them.
+If you don't agree this is the most charming, humorous and commercial five-minute daily radio show MU you've ever bought, don't GUARA buy it!
 Send 'em back and we'll refund your money.
-Even pay IS SERIOUS.

-the return postage.
+Even pay IS SERIOUS. the return postage.

 How can we make such an offer?
 Simple.

-To our knowledge "LINK'S LITTLE ONES"

-has never failed to produce audience for a station; direct response for a sponsor.
+To our knowledge "LINK'S LITTLE ONES" has never failed to produce audience for a station; direct response for a sponsor.